-You can use any firm veg to make zoodles.
-In most cases, they can be eaten raw as a base for any salad, steamed or very lightly sautéd in place of pasta, gosh if you’re not so worried about the health benefits you could deep fry some vegetable varieties and used them to garnish or add a little crunch to a dish.
+You can use any firm vegetables to make zoodles.
+In most cases, they can be eaten raw as a base for any salad, steamed or very lightly sautéd in place of pasta.
+You could even deep fry some vegetable varieties and used them to garnish or add a little crunch to a dish.
 What’s not to love? 😁

-As long as you don’t opt for the deep fried method, they’re low in calories and fat (provided you are not deep frying) and give you one or more of your daily vegetable portions.
+They’re low in calories and fat (provided you are not deep frying) and give you one or more of your daily vegetable portions.
 So what are you waiting for?
 My grandson loves apple and carrot spaghetti, just zoodlefied raw in a bowl while he’s watching something on TV.

 In the US, they were introduced around 2014, but they’ve been around much longer than that.
 The Benriner was invented in 1955.
-There are many of these on the market these days from handheld to larger benchtop units, whatever type you have it’s time to get it out of the cupboard.
+There are many of these on the market these days, from handheld to larger benchtop units.
+Whatever type you have, it’s time to get it out of the cupboard.
 I’ve used five different types, the most expensive being my Benriner (they come in vertical and horizontal).
 I’ve used both and don’t really have a preference; they both work well.

 For home, I’ve tried some cheaper versions.
-Hummm you get what you pay for with these.
-I say if you’re serious about using one of these don’t get anything under $50.
-There are some cheap versions out there anywhere from $18 – $35.
-They’re ok if you just want to have a play, be warned though they may break easily.
+Hmmm, you get what you pay for with these.
+I say if you’re serious about using one of these, don’t get anything under $50.
+There are cheap versions out there from $18 – $35, and they’re OK if you just want to have a play, but be warned that they may break easily.

-We’ve sold these spiralizers in the cooking school and not had any complaints.
+We’ve sold these spiralizers in the cooking school and have not had any complaints.

-- 1 large broccoli head with stem (buy one with a long stem) or 2 small
+- 1 large broccoli head with stem Buy one with a long stem or 2 small to use the stalk

 - 2 tablespoons olive oil